AirAsia's Fernandes says not decided on plane order, no plans to be at Farnborough

 “No. I’m not planning to go anywhere right now,” he said in response to a question on whether he would travel to Farnborough this week.

-Industry sources have said AirAsia is discussing the possible purchase of another 100 Airbus (AIR.PA) A321neo jets as the airline and Airbus go down to the wire in parallel negotiations for an expanded order for larger A330neo jets.
+Industry sources have said AirAsia is discussing the possible purchase of another 100 Airbus A321neo jets as the airline and Airbus go down to the wire in parallel negotiations for an expanded order for larger A330neo jets.
+(Reporting by Liz Lee and Anshuman Daga; Editing by Mark Potter)